My Path From Public Accounting to Teaching Financial Literacy

 Starting My Business

 Like most new entrepreneurs, I took a pay cut.
 I had no clients and was confronted with the challenge of building a business from scratch.
-(Though many companies, such as LendingClub, will help you with financing your business while you work to get it off the ground.)

 Although difficult, creating and building my business was exciting, interesting, and invigorating.
 I had goals, plans, and a vision.